 This faux pas begs to ask an important question whether the smartphone makers are trying to take customers for a ride by adding more cameras on the pack than what can possibly be gained out of doing so?
 First, it was the race of megapixels and now it seems like manufacturers just want to shove as many cameras on the back of your phone as the physical space would allow without any actual benefits.

 But what can four camera sensors possibly do?
 Does your phone combine information from all the four sensors to create the sharpest image possible?
-Or are they there for different situations?
+Or, are they used for different situations?
 To answer these questions, it is important to understand the types of cameras you usually find in dual or triple camera setups.
-We’ve tried doing that in the most simple terms below.
+We have tried doing just that in the most simple way possible below.

 1. Wide-angle camera